ADVANTAGES OF CELLULAR FRACTION-LINE TECHNOLOGY

 The biggest challenge of conventional freeze drying functional superfoods and nutraceuticals is the high cost of machinery, operational costs, huge energy usage and small quantities produced.
 These factors combine to make conventional freeze drying slow and expensive.

 The machine is complicated and took years to develop, but the concepts are simple and easy to understand.

 In conventional freeze drying the product is laid out on trays and the trays are placed on racks inside the product chamber.
 The exposed surface area (the drying surface) is limited, and only a small quantity of raw material can be processed.

-To learn more about our Cellular Fracture-line Technology Freeze Dry Process, please click here
+To learn more about our Cellular Fraction-line Technology Freeze-Dry Process, please click here